maxdeliso/micron/README.md

 # Abstract

-micron is a multiple input multiple output broadcasting program
+**micron** is a multiple input multiple output broadcasting program.

 ## Notes

-* Implemented entirely using evented I/O using Java's Channel abstraction.
+* Implemented entirely using evented I/O using Java's Channel class.
 * Data is stored in a central shared ring buffer [0, _M_-1], with shared cursor location _c_.
 * Each peer has a position _p_ in the ring buffer.
 * Events are processed about the writability and readablility of all peers as they occur.